cdapio/cdap/cdap-docs/admin-manual/source/5-installation/cloudera/cm-3-step-by-step.rst

    :class: bordered-image

    **Add Service Wizard, Pages 4 & 5:** Reviewing configurations; as Hive was included, CDAP Explore can be enabled.

+**Additional CDAP configuration properties** can be added using the Cloudera Manager's *Safety Valve* Advanced Configuration Snippets.
+Documentation of the available CDAP properties is in the :ref:`appendix-cdap-site.xml`.

+At this point, the CDAP installation is configured and is ready to be installed.
+Review your settings before continuing to the next step, which will install CDAP.

 .. figure:: ../../_images/cloudera/cloudera-csd-07.png